jj5/kickass-crypto/README.md

 In addition to the configuration constants there's a lot you can do if you inherit from the `KickassCrypto` base class and override its methods.

-As an alternative to the configuration constants (which can only be defined once per process) there are instance methods as "get_config_*()" for configuration options and "get_const_*()" for constant evaluation.
+As an alternative to the configuration constants (which can only be defined once per process and thereafter cannot be changed) there are instance methods as "get_config_*()" for configuration options and "get_const_*()" for constant evaluation.
 Most important constants and configuration options are read indirectly via these accessors so you should be able to override them reliably.

 Most calls to PHP built-in functions are done by slim wrappers via protected functions on `KickassCrypto`.
 These are defined in the `PHP_WRAPPER` trait.
 This indirection allows for certain